MrWindowsD/warp_block_list/README.md

 A personal list of domains that block WARP for configuration in Sing-box or other traffic filtering apps

 # custom-rules
-Here is a list of DNS rules for exceptions at the “package_name” level: [“ru.sberbankmobile”] -> ‘outbound’: “direct” For example:
+Here is a list of DNS rules for exceptions at the "domain_suffix" level: [“ru.sberbankmobile”] -> ‘outbound’: “direct” For example:
 ``` json
 {